vijaysinhkamble/computer-vision/README.md

 <br />

-**Installing Python 3 on Linux**

-This document describes how to install Python 3.10 on Ubuntu 22.04.
+**Installing Python 3 on Linux:** This document describes how to install Python 3.10 on Ubuntu 22.04.

 - There’s a good chance that you already have Python on your linux machine.
 If so, you do not need to install or configure anything else to use Python.

 To see which version of Python3 you\'ve on your linux machine, open a terminal and run
 ```
 python3 --version
 ```

 If python3 is installed on your machine, then it shows output like below `Python 3.10.4`